Click here to see more recent informal photo (2008)

 through about 4 hosts.

 You can also get a copy of 2171 integrals that TILU can do, and see if you can do them all, and if you can do them faster.
 This table combines many simple examples (for timing) and a few harder ones near the end (for challenges).
 This is a preliminary version, and doesn't include that much of the literature on integration yet.
 Here's the list of examples as of May 23, 1996.
 It is 163k bytes.
 We have a file with the answers too, naturally.
 Our answers may be more cautious than those that come out of a computer algebra system.
 For example, our answers will sometimes include variations that depend on constraints on the parameters in the integrand.
 If you wish to host TILU locally, the source code is available.
 A later project RUBI by Albert Rich, may be more worthy of your attention, if integral table lookup is interesting to you.

-My recent interests have included a very generic-arithmetic system to run in lisp, linking Lisp to GMP, fast polynomial arithmetic, a version of the "Chebfun" system to work in symbolic systems, integration of highly oscillatory functions using numerical and symbolic transformations, and how better pattern matching rules might make systems for computer algebra more intuitive (by some lights, merely nasty diatribes concerning a popular computer algebra system).
+Past interests have included a very generic-arithmetic system to run in lisp, linking Lisp to GMP, fast polynomial arithmetic, a version of the "Chebfun" system to work in symbolic systems, integration of highly oscillatory functions using numerical and symbolic transformations, and how better pattern matching rules might make systems for computer algebra more intuitive (by some lights, merely nasty diatribes concerning a popular computer algebra system).
+A recent paper on decimal-float arithmetic in arbitrary precision mayb be of interest to people who complain about floats not encoding (say) 0.1 exactly.
 Discussions of these topics are in a directory of various papers where the recent ones tend to be unpublished drafts.
-I tend to hang out on the sci.math.symbolic newsgroup.

 Computer algebra fans may also wish to see work done by my colleague John Canny and his students, which in the past has included applications of algebraic algorithms.